HFPA Counsel: Feds cracking down on regs

-Between the arrival a more regulatory-oriented crowd in Washington and a need to generate revenues for a battered budget, the Federal government is amping up enforcement in several areas that impact home textiles, the Home Fashion Products Associations’ counsel told members during its annual meeting earlier this month.
+New York – Between the arrival a more regulatory-oriented crowd in Washington and a need to generate revenues for a battered budget, the Federal government is amping up enforcement in several areas that impact home textiles, the Home Fashion Products Associations’ counsel told members during this morning’s annual meeting.

 According to Robert Leo, counsel and partner at Meeks, Sheppard, Leo & Pillsbury, the regulatory moves are coming from a number of agencies.